Former Fed Explains Blueface's Attempted Murder Charge. Will He Beat The Case?

 I think 50 would also be appropriate.

-He does live in Los Angeles, he's willing to agree that he could only come to Las Vegas for the purposes of resolving these court this court hearing in this case.
+He's willing to agree that he would only come to Las Vegas for the purposes of resolving this court hearing in this case.

-So if the court wants to set that condition, that is fine.
+So, if the court wants to set that condition, that is fine.

-Um, but otherwise, I I submit to the court.
+Um, but otherwise, I submit to the court, I think 50,000 is equally appropriate.

-He appears to have a minimal history, if any, looks like uh an arrest in 2016 and a misdemeanor conviction.
+He appears to have a minimal history, if any, looks like an arrest in 2016 and a misdemeanor conviction.

 It looks like he's got a number of people.